-If you have lived in the U.S. for one year since your grant of asylum, you can apply for a green card and adjust” your status to a “lawful permanent resident" (LPR).
-If you were the primary applicant, and your spouse and children who obtained a derivative grant of asylum through you can also apply for their green cards at this time—or even first, without waiting for you.
+If you have lived in the U.S. for one year since being granted asylum, you can apply for a green card and adjust your status to "lawful permanent resident" (LPR).
+If you were the primary applicant, and your spouse and children obtained derivative grants of asylum through you, they can also apply for green cards at this time—or even first, without waiting for you.

 Moreover, your asylee status (and your right to remain in the United States) is not an entirely secure one.
-It could be revoked (taken away by the U.S. government) if:
+It could be revoked (taken away) by the U.S. government if:

-Note that USCIS forgives certain violations of immigration laws for people granted asylum (which make other types of applicants inadmissible).
+Note that U.S. immigration law automatically forgives certain violations of immigration laws for people granted asylum (violations which would make other types of applicants inadmissible).
 Important items on this list include having entered the United States illegally or with false documents.
 Also, the "public charge" inadmissibility ground does not apply to asylees.
 So, you can still get a green card if you have been receiving food stamps, free medical care, or other public benefits.

-Because you must show that you continue to need protection in the U.S., you should not travel abroad for any significant amount of time after being granted asylum.
+Because you must show that you continue to need protection in the United States, you should not travel abroad for any significant amount of time after being granted asylum.
 You should absolutely avoid visiting your home country before you are granted LPR status.
 Otherwise, USCIS will assume that you do not need asylum protection anymore, since you freely returned to the country that supposedly persecuted you.

 Also, if you have spent a significant portion of your time in asylee status in a third country, USCIS might consider you to have firmly resettled there.
-If you have received a grant of permanent residence, citizenship, or another residency benefit from a nation other than the U.S. or your country of origin, you will not qualify to apply for a U.S. green card.
+If you have received a grant of permanent residence, citizenship, or another residency benefit from a nation other than the United States or your country of origin, you will not qualify for a U.S. green card.

 If you think that you might have issues with any of the requirements listed above, consult an immigration attorney.